 The countywide Point in Time (PIT) count of homeless persons reports the number of sheltered and unsheltered homeless persons on a single night during the last 10 days of January in Orange County.
 Since 2013, PIT reports demonstrate a steady increase in homelessness across the county.
-The 2019 PIT count recorded 763 sheltered and unsheltered homelessness persons in south Orange County, of which 32 were recorded in Dana Point.
-A more recent PIT count has not been reported due to the 2020 and 2021 PIT counts being postponed during the ongoing COVID-19 Pandemic.
+The 2019 PIT count-recorded 763 sheltered and unsheltered homelessness persons in south Orange County, of which 32 were recorded in Dana Point.
+The 2022 PIT reported figures that dropped by over 23 percent (585 and 27, respectively).
+Of the 27 visible such homeless persons counted in Dana Point in the 2022 PIT, all were unsheltered.
+A more recent PIT count has not been reported due to tThe 2020 and 2021 PIT counts being were postponed during due to the ongoing COVID-19 Pandemic.